Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-05-23-Experience-applying-to-Outreachy.md

 May 23, 2020

-***I always saw this incomplete, half written draft about my experience applying to Outreachy internship, in my folder.
+***I always saw this incomplete, half written draft about my experience applying to Outreachy internship, lying in corner of my folder.
 At first I thought I should just delete it because I'm already done with the internship & I've already written my [wrap-up post](https://priyankasaggu11929.github.io/outreachy/2020/03/03/Outreachy-final-post.html) describing a little about my experience.
 But then I just couldn't do it only.***

 ***So, today, I gave it an another reading, finally added the left overs, and decided to post it (more for my-own-self).
 Because now I know Outreachy was once-in-a-lifetime experience for me.
-And I'm never going to feel the same way how I felt during the first week of my outreachy internship.***
+And I'm never going to feel the same way again like how I felt during the first week of my outreachy internship.***

 ***Here is what I wrote some 5 months back, with a little more of what I added today.
 Now that I have added experience from the time after I finished the internship too, it has some proper more reliable answers I guess.***